jrrpanix/cpp-crypto/README.md

 ## ✅ Summary

-- `simdjson` is the fastest, offering ~10× better performance than `nlohmann::json`.
+s- `simdjson` is the fastest, offering ~10× better performance than `nlohmann::json`.
 - Python’s built-in `json` parser is surprisingly efficient and competitive.
 - `nlohmann::json` is a strong middle-ground for developer ergonomics in C++.